embeddedforallefa/embedded_sys_dev_with_stm32_code/docs/1_Introduction to Embedded Systems/1_1_why_learn_embedded_systems.md

 Imagine.
 You are walking down the street, you overheard someone saying "Embedded Devices are everywhere".
 This thought stuck in your mind.
 All this while these devices seem to hide from you but now these devices started appearing.

-As you entered the house, you couldn't help but notice something different.
+As you entered your house, you couldn't help but notice something different.
 The familiar surroundings seemed to have a subtle glow of excitement.
 Curiosity sparked within you as you glanced around, and you soon realized that your home was filled with embedded devices, each quietly performing its unique task.

 As you stepped into the living room, your eyes were drawn to the smart TV mounted on the wall.
 It greeted you with a vibrant display, showing your favorite cartoon character.
 You marveled at how the TV, with its embedded system, brought entertainment to life with stunning visuals and crystal-clear sound.